 What is the most prominent ECG change associated with hyperkalaemia?

-Moderate elevation with wide, flat P wave, wide QRS complex and peaked T wave.
+ST-segment depression, flat P wave, wide QRS complex and peaked T wave.

 What is the most prominent ECG change associated with hypokalaemia?

 Flattening of the T wave and the appearance of a U wave

 Identify four clinical manifestations associated with respiratory alkalosis.

 Explain how hyperglycaemia contributes to dehydration and metabolic acidosis.

 High blood sugar causes further dehydration as your kidneys attempt to get rid of glucose and ketones by producing large amounts of urine.
 Increased dehydration causes higher blood sugars, which in turn cause further dehydration.

 Identify five risk factors associated with the development of fluid, electrolyte and acid-base imbalances.